-- Within five (5) days of such meeting, the Administrator shall submit a written statement to either the College President or the CSSO, of his or her decision. - If the Administrator makes a determination that a sanction more severe than a suspension of ten (10) days is appropriate, the student shall be afforded the right to a formal hearing in accordance with these procedures and shall be specifically informed of that right.
+If the Administrator makes a determination that a sanction more severe than a suspension of ten (10) days is appropriate, the student shall be afforded the right to a Student Conduct Hearing in accordance with these procedures and shall be specifically informed of that right.

-This determination by the Administrator shall in no way affect the authority of a Disciplinary Hearing Committee to impose a sanction less severe than the one recommended by the Administrator.
+This determination by the Administrator shall in no way affect the authority of a Student Conduct Hearing Committee to recommend to the President or Designee a sanction more or less severe than the one recommended by the Administrator.